NikosAlexandris/i.landsat8.swlst/archive/i.landsat8.swlst.md

 Assessment band, can be used via the `clouds` option:

 <div class="code">

-    i.landsat8.swlst mtl=MTL prefix=B landcover=FROM_GLC clouds=Cloud_Map -k -c
+    i.landsat8.swlst mtl=MTL prefix=B landcover=FROM_GLC clouds=Cloud_Map -k
 </div>

-Optionally, using any existing at-satellite temperature maps via the `t10` and `t11` options, will skip the conversion from digital numbers for bands B10 and B11 .
+Using the `prefix_bt` option, the in-between at-satellite brightness temperature maps may be saved for re-use in sub-sequent trials via the `t10` and `t11` options.
+Using the `t10` and `t11` options, will skip the conversion from digital numbers for bands B10 and B11.
+Alternatively, any existing at-satellite brightness temperature maps maybe used via the `t10/11` options.
 For example using the `t11` option instead of `b11`:

 <div class="code">

-    i.landsat8.swlst mtl=MTL b10=B10 t11=AtSatellite_Temperature_11 landcover=FROM_GLC -k -c
+    i.landsat8.swlst mtl=MTL b10=B10 t11=AtSatellite_Temperature_11 landcover=FROM_GLC -k
 </div>

 or using both `t10` and `t11`:

 <div class="code">

-    i.landsat8.swlst mtl=MTL t10=AtSatellite_Temperature_10 t11=AtSatellite_Temperature_11 landcover=FROM_GLC -k -c
+    i.landsat8.swlst mtl=MTL t10=AtSatellite_Temperature_10 t11=AtSatellite_Temperature_11 landcover=FROM_GLC -k
 </div>

-A fast call is to use existing maps for all in-between processing steps: at-satellite temperatures, cloud and emissivity maps.
+A faster run is achieved by using existing maps for all in-between processing steps: at-satellite temperatures, cloud and emissivity maps.

     * At-satellite temperature maps (optiones `t10`, `t11`) may be derived via